adipginting/industrialisasi-api/docs/api-documentation.md

 3. /register
   This end point is used to register all of the required register data: username, password, and the verification string.
-Usage: curl -X POST -H "Content-Type: application/json" -d '{"verification_code": "c0d3", "username":"example", "password":"p4455wOrd"}' http://industrialisasi.site/register
+Usage: curl -X POST -H "Content-Type: application/json" -d '{"code": "c0d3", "username":"example", "password":"p4455wOrd"}' http://industrialisasi.site/register